thoughtbot/superglue/docs/tutorial.md

 ## Client-Side Updates

-For the final touch, let's add optimistic updates using `useSetFragment`:
+For the final touch, let's add optimistic updates using `useUpdateFragment`:

 !!!
 Note
     In this example we'll use `remote`, the [async request helper](./requests.md#remote) that